-Whether or not a course in this guide will be delivered depends on whether there is a minimum number of students registering for this course and whether this course can be included in the schedule.
-The school will inform students as soon as possible after the subject selection closing date whether a course will be offered.
+- Whether or not a course in this guide will be delivered at TKS depends on whether there is a minimum number of students registering for this course and whether this course can be included in the schedule.
+Additionally, certain combinations of subject selections may not be available due to scheduling conflicts, in which case a student may need to make an alternative selection.
+The school will inform students as soon as possible after the subject selection closing date whether a course will be offered and/or if a scheduling conflict exists. - In some special cases, such as TKS not offering an IB DP course of interest to a student, additional IB courses may be available via Pamoja (an online course provider) please consult with the TKS IBDP Coordinator for more information.